wklchris/LeetCode/Readme.md

 # Solution Table

-Each file in this repo goes with a simple test, which use the example test testcase on LeetCode(or some cases made by myself).
+Each file in this repo goes with a number of simple tests, which use the example test testcase on LeetCode(or some cases made by myself).

 You may utilize my test code (`import _mytest`) to test the difference between your code and mine.
 - Time testing is supported by [line_profiler](https://pypi.python.org/pypi/line_profiler/) package.